Execution of Saddam Hussein: Perception of the Iraqi government

-United States President George W. Bush mentioned on 4 January 2007 that he wished that the execution "had gone on in a more dignified way."
-Bush later stated, in a 16 January 2007 interview with U.S. television host Jim Lehrer, that Saddam's execution "looked like it was kind of a revenge killing."
+U.S. President George W. Bush mentioned on 4 January 2007 that he wished that the execution "had gone on in a more dignified way".
+Bush later stated, in a 16 January 2007 interview with U.S. television host Jim Lehrer, that Saddam's execution "looked like it was kind of a revenge killing".
 Bush said he was "disappointed and felt like they fumbled the Saddam Hussein execution.
 It reinforced doubts in people's minds that the Maliki government and the unity government of Iraq is a serious government.
 And it sent a mixed signal to the American people and the people around the world."